 Realtors and lenders may work in the same industry, but they’re anything but competition.
-In fact, because of the distinct assets that both roles bring, loan officers and realtors often work better — and more successfully — together.
+In fact, because of the distinct assets that both roles bring, loan officers and real estate agents often work better together.
 At Cornerstone, we’ve seen opportunities to help our realtor partners increase their profits in at least six different ways.

-Can a mortgage lender help a realtor sell?
+Can a lender help an agent sell?
 6 partnership payoffs

-Only about 23 percent of home sales in early 2017 were cash sales, confirms the January 2017 REALTORS® Confidence Index Survey Report.
+Only 24 percent of recent home sales were cash sales.
 And unlike sales for investment properties, second homes, and distressed sales, first-time buyers are much less likely to pay in cash.
-This means that around 80 percent of the time — and when working with first-time buyers, the number is significantly higher — a realtor will work closely with a loan officer to help a buyer fund their purchase.
+This means that around 80 percent of the time — and when representing first-time homebuyers, the number is far higher — an agent will work closely with a loan officer to help a buyer fund their purchase.

-When a realtor gets support from a loan officer beyond basic funding, a special synergy can happen.
-This partnership may come with benefits like:
+When an agent gets support from a loan officer beyond basic funding, a special synergy can happen.
+A successful partnership may come with benefits like:

-As loan officers and realtors working side-by-side, we can ask ourselves these questions on behalf of the buyer:
+As loan officers and realtors working side-by-side, we can ask ourselves these questions on behalf of each buyer: